-Control the Mega tracking process
+Control the mega tracking process

-Before you begin
+Before you start

 Adjust device support level